 Though the average cigar smoker is clearly shown to be typically over the age of 30 and typically does not inhale the smoke of a cigar, the Canadian government enacted a blanket initiative for all tobacco products, effectively lumping in cigars with cigarettes.

 As for Canadian retailers, the government obligated them to sell off remaining supplies of traditionally branded cigars by April 1st 2022.
-After this date, all cigars at the point of sale must be plain packaged with standardized boxes, tubos (tubes), leaflets and bands.
-The color to be employed is a purposely extremely drab brownish-green (officially classified as Pantone 448 C), and the standardized font to be used is Lucida Sans in Cool Grey 2C (believe me, there’s nothing cool about it).
+After this date, all cigars at the point of sale have been plain packaged with standardized boxes, tubos (tubes), leaflets and bands.
+The color employed is a purposely extremely drab brownish-green (officially classified as Pantone 448 C), and the standardized font used is Lucida Sans in Cool Grey 2C (believe me, there’s nothing cool about it).

 Sounds grim, eh?